mate-desktop/mate-desktop.org/blog/20140304-mate-1-8-released.md

 **Mike Gabriel**, [Debian](https://www.debian.org/) developer and MATE maintainer:

-> I forsee MATE being one of the most used desktop environments in Debian Jessie (and beyond).
+> I foresee MATE being one of the most used desktop environments in Debian Jessie (and beyond).

 **Tom Wijsman**, [Gentoo](https://www.gentoo.org) developer and MATE maintainer: